 It's so important to keep a close eye on your horse's weight during the winter.
 Your horse can quickly lose weight, so you want to check your horse over at least every other day.

-If your horse wears blankets, then be sure to remove the blankets regularly to monitor your horse’s weight and to check for blanket rubs.
+If your horse wears blankets, then be sure to remove the blankets regularly to monitor your horse's body weight and to check for blanket rubs.
 Learn how to assess your horse's body condition score here.

 Check Your Horse's Hooves Carefully